 - Integration of a Retina U-Net algorithm for the automated detection of primary lung cancer in clinical workflows

-Expected Impact: The goal of this project is to build an interactive PET/CT reading tool with deep-learning-driven lesion detection.
-This will improve the rates of detected malignant lesions and supports structured, complete reporting.
+The project is to built an interactive PET/CT reading tool with deep-learning-driven lesion detection.
+This improved the rates of detected malignant lesions and supports structured, complete reporting.

 Clinic of Radiology and Nuclear Medicine, University Hospital Basel, Basel/CH